theiagen/public_health_bioinformatics/.github/PULL_REQUEST_TEMPLATE.md

 Please ensure your contributions are formatted in line with or style guide found here: https://github.com/theiagen/public_health_bioinformatics#contributing-to-the-phb-workflows and follow the instructions with <>  to complete this PR.

-As you create the PR, please provide all information that could be required for validation of the workflow.
+As you create the PR, please provide all information required to validate the workflow.
 -->

-This PR closes issue #<Issue number>.
+This PR closes #<Issue number>.

 🗑️ This dev branch should <NOT> be deleted after merging to main.